rcmdnk/shell-explorer/README.md

        -r         Show file content in the right.
        -u         Show file content under the list.
        -d         Show contents of the directory.
+       -D         Do not show contents of the directory.
        -n         No preview.
        -C         No confirmation at deletion.
        -h         print this help and exit.